< Home

 Conclusions:

-Compartmental excision of infiltrative lipomas resulted in a statistically lower rate of recurrence than debulking and than previously reported.
-No dysfunction was reported associated with myectomy.
+Compartmental excision of infiltrative lipomas resulted in a statistically lower recurrence rate than debulking and previous reports.
+No dysfunction associated with myectomy was reported.
+Compartmental excision is the preferred treatment for infiltrative lipomas.

 Back to the top of the page ^